-Through the work of Age UK Sunderland our clients are better able to:
+Through the work of AUKS, older people are better able to:

-- Improve or maintain their independence for longer

-- Feel less socially isolated and lonely

-- Improve or maintain their health and wellbeing

-- Make informed choices

-- Feel more safe and secure

-- Enjoy a better later life
+Improve or maintain their independence for longer; Feel less socially isolated and lonely; Improve or maintain their health and wellbeing; Make informed choices; Feel safe and more secure; Enjoy a better later life.

 This guide contains health and well-being information and guidance for the over 50s.
-There is information on the services and activities provided by Age UK Sunderland and how to access them.
+There is information on the services and activities provided by AUKS and how to access them.

 There is also information aimed at older people or their carers who may need to access social care support, either now or in the future.
+The information will provide details of AUKS mainstream service provision including support during the COVID-19 pandemic and beyond.

-The contents of this guide also reflect current guidelines that have been sourced from a variety of government agencies, including the Care Quality Commission (CQC) and NHS Choices.

-As a local charity we are committed to helping older people to make informed choices when looking to access support services across the city.
+The contents of this guide also reflects current guidelines that have been sourced from a variety of government agencies, including the Care Quality Commission (CQC) and NHS Choices.
+As a local charity we are committed to supporting older people to make informed choices when looking to access social care providers across the city, as well as a list of all GP practices.

-I hope that you and your family or carers will find this publication useful and a practical source of contacts in one guide.
+I hope that you and your family or carers will find this publication useful and a practical source of contacts in one guide enquiries@ageuksunderland.org.uk www.ageuk.org.uk/sunderland